nineteendo/tmlx/Docs/docs/statements/comments.md

 >
 > ```btml
 > /// Reject the input if the first pixel is white
-> if White exit 1
+> if white exit 1
 > ```

 ## Multi-line Comments